Hitotsubashi/gulp-css-namespacing/README.md

 [中文文档](https://github.com/Hitotsubashi/gulp-css-namespacing/blob/master/README_CN.md)

-A WebPack Loader dedicated to handling CSS namespaces.
+A Gulp Plugin dedicated to handling CSS namespaces.
 It is based on [css-namespacing](https://www.npmjs.com/package/css-namespacing).

 This plugin has two functions: